HBPol/trial-whisperer/README.md

    `.data/processed/trials.jsonl`) with the real NCT IDs from the feed.
 3. `python -m scripts.index` embeds the chunks and upserts them into Qdrant so the application can serve queries immediately after seeding.

+#### Changing the ingestion defaults

+The ingestion script reads its defaults from `config/appsettings.toml`.
+Update the `[data]` section to change where the processed JSONL is written (or export `TRIALS_DATA_PATH` before running `make seed`), and tune the `[data.api]` section to control how many studies are fetched, the ClinicalTrials.gov search filters, and the HTTP backend.
+All CLI flags exposed by `python -m pipeline.pipeline`—such as `--max-studies`, `--page-size`, and `--query-term`—override the TOML configuration for that run, which is useful for experiments or ad-hoc cohorts.

 Configure the API request under the `[data.api]` section of ``config/appsettings.toml`.
 Choose the HTTP client with the `backend` key